Common Business Problems

 Influencing People with a Dominant Personality

-One of the biggest head-scratching challenges in business is to try and figure out how to effectively convince a dominant “type A” personality that your idea or product is worth considering.
+One of the biggest head-scratching challenges in business is figuring out how to effectively convince a dominant “type A” personality that your idea or product is worth considering.

 First, let’s work through the list of some of the classic characteristics of this dominant personality type: